 Abstract

 Background and aim: Patient’s death is the most significant adverse event that could happen in a clinical trial.
 Currently there is a lack of study to analyze the critical clinical trial factors that associated with patient’s death.
 In this study, we aim at analyzing clinical trial factors that associated with patient’s death in clinical trials.
 Methods and Data: We propose a data-driven analysis that uses association mining to systematically extract important trial factors that could be associate with patient’s death during a clincial study.
 The source data were extracted from ClinicalTrials.gov.
-In total, we extracted 10127 clinial trials that reported research outcomes.
-Among these trials, 1901 trials (18.77%) and 2697 trial-arms reported death of patients, total 17,845 patients died and 144,894 were at risk in death events.
+In total, we extracted 10,127 clinial trials that reported research outcomes.
+Among these trials, 1,901 trials (18.77%) and 2697 trial-arms reported death of patients, total 17,845 patients died and 144,894 were at risk in death events.
 We conducted association analysis on patient’s death with trials fators, including intervention, target disease conditions, and trial phases.
 We also used FP-tree association mining method to uncover significant serious adverse events that could associated with patient’s death in clinical trials.
 Finally, we built a multiclass classification model from strong associated features including Number of Participants, Participants Mean Age, trial Phase, target disease Conditions, Interventions and serious adverse events.

+Results:

 We extract each phase trials#, the percentage of death trials among them, the death incidence and each phase p-Value against the reference phase, so does the similar extraction to top 20 interventions and top 20 target disease conditions.
 We also generate top frequency and top confidence serious adverse events, meanwhile summarize the top 20 adverse event categories.
 Finally, we generated a comprehensive multiclass classification model with 2069 features, the purpose to do these summaries is going to get top influenced features to “Death”.
+Conclusion:

 Introduction